chrsdietz/Documentation/_guides/custom-actions.markdown

 # What are custom actions?

 Custom actions enable host app functionality to be executed via voice.
-A custom action is defined by a phrase and corresponding metadata.
-If the predefined phrase is recognized, the metadata is passed back at the end of the XAPP playback.
+A custom action is defined by an action phrase and corresponding metadata.
+If the predefined action phrase is recognized, the metadata is passed back at the end of the XAPP playback.
 It can then be parsed and handled accordingly.

 ## Example Usage